Imperial College London

 Designed for the User

-Establishing the appropriate geometry and degrees of freedom required to make the arm intuitive to use, whilst retaining minimal restriction to the surgeon’s operating envelope, was a key part of the project.
+Establishing the appropriate geometry and degrees of freedom required to make the surgical arm intuitive to use, whilst retaining minimal restriction to the surgeon’s operating envelope, was a key part of the project for the Smallfry team.

 Research and analysis was carried out into the surgical techniques to identify common practice and key variables.
 An in-depth understanding of the task, personnel, equipment and environment helped to define the degrees of freedom and mounting requirements.